lucidrains/taylor-series-linear-attention/README.md

 This repository will only offer non-causal self attention as well as cross attention.
 Autoregressive formulation requires a complicated CUDA kernel.

 Be aware that in linear attention, the quadratic is pushed to the attention head dimension.
-With the taylor expansion, this becomes O(D^3)
+With the taylor expansion, this becomes O(D^3), so more research needed.

 ## Appreciation